microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 ### Prerequisite

 Before you can get telemetry sent to Azure App Insights, you'll need to create an Instance of App Insights on Azure.
-You'll then be able to leverage Azure App Insights integration and route your Fluid container application telemetry to App Insights.
+You'll then be able to integrate your Azure App Insights instance with your Fluid application and route your Fluid container application telemetry to App Insights.
 [Learn more about Azure App Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
 [Creating your App Insights instance](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource?tabs=bicep).

 Once you setup your App Insights instance, you can proceed with next steps below to route the telemetry to App Insights.